bacardi55/gtl/README.md

 N: Open tinylog in $EDITOR and optionaly copy a new entry stub to clipboard.
 (See configuration below.) # since v0.6.0
 R: Open tinylog in $EDITOR and optionaly copy a response stub to the specific entry.
 (See configuration below.) # since v0.6.0
 O: Open link(s) in selected entry. # since v0.6.0
-q or Ctrl-C: Quit
+T: If the selected entry is a response to another tinylog entry, will open the original entry in a popup. q or Ctrl-C: Quit
 ```
 You can navigate on the subscription list and: